skit1168/api-standards-public/api-style-guide.md

 <h4 id="domain">Domain</h4>

 According to Wikipedia, a [domain model](https://en.wikipedia.org/wiki/Domain_model) is a system of abstractions that describes selected aspects of a sphere of knowledge, influence, or activity.
 The concepts include the data involved in a business, and the rules that the business uses in relation to that data.
-As an example, the PayPal domain model includes domains such as Payment, Risk, Compliance, Identity, Customer Support, etc.

 <h4 id="capability">Capability</h4>